If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 Note: If you encounter an "Access denied" error, click here.

-Note: These groups refer to Microsoft Entra groups (previously known as Azure Active Directory security groups), and not to Redstor backup groups as they are known to Storage Platform Console users.
+• Groups refer to Microsoft Entra groups (previously known as Azure Active Directory security groups), and not to Redstor backup groups as they are known to Storage Platform Console users.

 Once you are satisfied with your selection, click Save and proceed to Step 7 of this guide.
 If you do not want to create this backup set, click Cancel at the top right.